CSCfi/ansible-role-dhcp-kickstart/README.md

 It sets up kickstarts for every ansible **group** under dhcp_pxe_nodes (more details in the Caveats section)

-Each host needs the follwing variables in its scope.
+Each host needs the following variables in its scope.

 Mandatory:
  - mac_address